Northray101/legendary-winner/README.md

 # legendary-winner
-A test of AI slop code
+A test of AI code...